Timex IQ + Move Reviewed & Rated Review Facts

 The IQ+ Move’s time can be set with the touch of one button.
 The button can also be used to enabled the INDIGLO backlight.
 A push of the single button also reveals the date.
 Holding down the button initiates Bluetooth pairing.
 Overall, the watch is relatively simple to pair and use with the app.
 Its basic functions don’t require much of a learning curve since the tracking is essentially automatically done.

-Syncing can be initiated with the touch of the side button, but users can also set up rather convenient auto syncing.
-Reviewers did, however, report that the automatic syncing feature didn’t always work as indicated.
+Syncing can be initiated with the touch of the side button, but users can also set up rather a convenient auto syncing.
+Reviewers in the IQ+ reviews did, however, report that the automatic syncing feature didn’t always work as indicated.

 The app itself is a cinch to use.
 Stats are displayed in an intuitive and easy to read manner.
 Want more detail?
 Just tap for more.
 Nothing feels overly complicated, and Timex seems to have correctly executed a watch that really does offer simplicity.